fareen341/Python-Programming/README.md

 12. Convert two list into dict x = [1,2,3,4], y = ["a", "b", "c", "d"].
 13. Find the count of word "python" in the given string, str = "python is great, it has many features, python".
 14. Find the common element in two str, name = "Seema" and name = "FarEen", by repetation of words and without repetation also.
 Also ignoring the case.
+15. Calculate sum of all numbers in a list using recursion nums = [1,2,3,4,5,6] also print sum as fibonacci series like 1+2 = 3 so on.

 # Program with solution
 1. Shortest way to check for pallindrome.